-A Business Analyst is a person with various duties from producing the requirements of a business process, mastering the needs of the business, estimating the changes needed in the business processes, and speaking regularly with the software team and the relevant stakeholders.
+A Business Analyst is a person with various duties, including producing the requirements of a business process, mastering the needs of the business, estimating the changes needed in the business processes, and speaking regularly with the software team and the relevant stakeholders.

-Business Analysts need to have some core skills along with technical and business skills while interacting with people.
+Business Analysts need to have some core technical and business skills while interacting with people.

-Business Analyst helps businesses improve processes, services, products, and software through testing and analyzing.
+Business Analyst helps businesses improve processes, services, products, and software through testing and analysis.
 They act as a bridge between Information Technology and businesses to improve the organization’s efficiency.

-Business Analysts should know the technology as well as business ideas.
-To be qualified as an ICT Business Analyst, applicants must have to go through a complete skills assessment from their educational qualifications and experience they have gained from ACS( Australian Computer Society).
+Business analysts should be familiar with both technology and business concepts.
+To qualify as an ICT Business Analyst, applicants must complete a skills assessment based on their educational qualifications and experience with the ACS( Australian Computer Society).

-The ANZSCO classifies the Business Analyst under the job code 261111.
-Any applicants who want to become ICT Business Analyst should provide their eligibility through RPL (Recognition of Prior Learning) with their roles and responsibilities, job description as an analyst.
+The Business Analyst is classified as job code 261111 by ANZSCO.
+Applicants who want to become ICT Business Analyst should provide their eligibility through RPL (Recognition of Prior Learning) with their roles and responsibilities and job descriptions as analysts.

-ICT Business Analyst ANZSCO recognizes and communicates with the users to put together requirement specifications to create system and software solutions.
+ICT Business Analyst ANZSCO recognizes and communicates with users to create system and software requirements specifications.

 Business Analyst analyzes and estimates the needs of the business or organization.
-They look for a new design to improve business efficiency and productivity.
+They look for new designs to improve business efficiency and productivity.

 To create precise system specifications for the design and development of the system software, the ICT Business Analyst uses data and process modeling.

 More importantly, they act as guidance and assistance in the decision-making process.